scribal-io/lanyon-jh-test/_posts/2021-05-17-bundling-netscape.md

 In enterprise software there exists both large suites and smaller, best of breed providers.
 As software has moved to the cloud, we find new entrants succeeding with narrower focus in  better defined segments.
 [CPQ](https://en.wikipedia.org/wiki/Configure,_price_and_quote) was once ho-hum bills of materials and configure-to-order features of ERP packages.
 Now CPQ is a separate domain, an example of unbundling, even if it is (ironically) software intended to help you sell bundled products.

 If only business success boiled down to a simple choice between x and y, right?
 Still, Jim Barksdale’s quip - intended to escape a run-over meeting - turns out to be a useful insight.
-Bundling and unbundling take many forms.
-These are not mysterious ideas.
-They are powerful, high order choices that businesses need to make.
+Bundling and unbundling takes many forms, but none are mysterious.
+They are powerful, high order choices that businesses find themselves making.
 The real devil lurks in the details, in the implementation.
 In future posts I’ll get into a case or two, and see what there is to learn.